Wadezkii/typingbot/README.md

 # typingbot
- very basic bot that types what you want it to type
+ very basic script that types what you want it to type